felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 Git needs to know where and how to find it through an address and protocol: ssh, https, file system path, etc.

-Suppose Alice and Bob both have a copy of the same repository in their own
+Suppose Alice and Bob both have a copy of the repository in their own machines, and the machines are connected on some network:
-machines:

 ![](alice_and_bob.svg){style="display:block; margin: auto;"}

-Now suppose Alice and Bob want to collaborate, thus they need the ability to see what each other is up to.
-Alice will add a *remote* called `remote_bob` and Bob will add a *remote* called `remote_alice`.
+Supposing Alice and Bob want to collaborate, they need the ability to see what each other is up to, which is where the concept of git *remotes* are useful.
+Alice adds a *remote* called `remote_bob` and Bob adds a *remote* called `remote_alice`, resulting in the following repositories:

 ![](alice_and_bob_with_remotes.svg){style="display:block; margin: auto;"}

-Both will then *fetch* updates from their remotes, resulting in the following
+If both *fetch* updates from their remotes, they will obtain the following
 trees:

 ![](alice_and_bob_after_fetch.svg){style="display:block; margin: auto;"}